Yagavi1994/Siihraz-Shades/README.md

 ![Portfolio](Insert Portfolio page image)

 #### Contact:
 The contact page consists of form to fill for the client to reach out to the makeup artist for consultation and below that ther is contact information of the makeup artist to book an appointment with her.
+In small devices like mobile I have added scroll bar for the contact information since the mail id and address seems to very large for small screens.
 A google map of her location is added below it.

 A 'form dump' page has also been included upon the instruction of the mentor who informed me that it was necessary if a form was added to the project.
 The form-dump page appears as follows...